College of Letters & Science

 Credit will not be granted for the same course twice.
 Students who wish to refresh their knowledge may repeat courses, but not for credit.
 All instances of that course will calculate in the semester GPA and in the university cumulative GPA.
 Repeated courses do not calculate in L&S requirements for quality of work (GPA minimums for Intermediate/Advanced work and GPA requirements in the major).

 Credits carried on a refresher basis count toward the maximum credits permitted each term.
 Grades in refresher-basis courses count only in the university grade point average, which may be significant in determining a student's probationary status and eligibility to continue.
 Repeating a course will not remove the prior grade(s) earned for that course from the student's record.
+Please refer to Is it possible to retake a course that I have already passed or received degree credit for?

 Transfer students must be particularly careful to avoid taking courses on the Madison campus that duplicate courses taken at another institution.
 Credit will not be given twice for the same or similar courses, nor will credit be given for a lower level course in a sequence if students have already received credit for a higher level course in that sequence (e.g., a student who has received credit for Math 221 could not take Math 112 for credit).
 Students should carefully check the Evaluation of Transfer Credits prepared by the Office of Admissions and Recruitment and should consult an advisor or academic dean before enrolling.